Vegas Pool Parties – Opening Back Up in 2021

 You’ll also want to keep track of your other belongings, like your shoes…but then again, going home barefoot may be well worth an epic Vegas memory.

-How To Get Into A Pool Party
+How To Get Into A Pool Party Before COVID-19

 There are several options to get into a pool party, some better and cheaper than others.

-Pay Cover: As mentioned above, guests (especially males) can expect to wait in line and pay a cover charge at dayclubs.
+Pay Cover: As mentioned above, guests (especially males) can expect to wait in line and pay a cover charge at day clubs.

 Guarantee entry to a pool party by purchasing a VIP package.
 This option is similar to bottle service at a nightclub, where a set minimum spend will grant you seating with table service, bottles and mixers, except at a dayclub food can be counted toward your minimum as well.

-VIP options such as a daybed or cabana is highly recommend for a group of guys that wants to avoid cover, long wait times, and drink a fair amount of liquor.
+VIP options such as a daybed or cabana is highly recommended for a group of guys that wants to avoid cover, long wait times, and drink a fair amount of liquor.
 It is also hard not to have a great time with this option!

 VIP service minimums vary based on demand such as holiday weekends or popular DJs performing.
 Guests can anticipate a minimum charge of around $1,000 for a daybed and up to $5000 for a cabana on a busy weekend.
 This package may be the only way to go if you plan to attend with a large group of guys.

-While it may sound pricey and $1,000 of liquor (around 2 bottles) may not go far if your group gets too big, it’s well worth the cost to ensure entry, a primo location near the pool, and greater chance of getting attention from the ladies.
+While it may sound pricey and $1,000 of liquor (around 2 bottles) may not go far if your group gets too big, it’s well worth the cost to ensure entry, a primo location near the pool, and a greater chance of getting attention from the ladies.

-You can read our las vegas bottle service guide for a more in depth look at the breakdown in costs for Bottle services and comparison to paying cover charge only.
+You can read our las vegas bottle service guide for a more in-depth look at the breakdown in costs for Bottle services and comparison to paying cover charge only.

-Vegas Pool Party Season
+Typical Vegas Pool Party Season & Opening Dates

 Pool parties generally start the first week of March, catering to the masses of college students coming to Las Vegas for their respective spring breaks.
 They will continue to operate on select days of the week through late September or early October, when summer temps begin to fall and Vegas starts wrapping up tourist season.